 I had heard such great things about the Museum and how it was packed with activities and things for kids ages 0-10 to do for quite a few hours.
 This was going to be an all afternoon activity and the kids were beyond excited when I told them what was in store.
 Good thing the Children’s Museum didn’t disappoint!

-While it is a pricey activity at $12 each for children and adults (children under one are free) and parking is $21, after being there for 4+ hours, we think it is totally worth it.
+While it is a pricey activity at $19 each for children and adults (children under one are free) and parking is $21, after being there for 4+ hours, we think it is totally worth it.
 NOTE: You can usually find a coupon for a $1 or two off if you do a search online.
-There are also FREE days and FREE family nights during the month and you can check out that schedule HERE.

 What It Offers